 - Day 3: Pattaya + Chatuchak Weekend Market + Siam Paragon = 4,000 Baht

 Our last day in Bangkok was spent in Pattaya which is a perfect Bangkok day trip destination (well, second last.
-We had a flight the next afternoon so couldn’t go sightseeing that day 🙁 ) was spent in Pattaya.
-We managed to get a private car and boat to the island for 2,000 Baht each.
+We had a flight the next afternoon so couldn’t go sightseeing that day 🙁 ) We managed to get a private car and boat to the island for 2,000 Baht each.

 I have researched a few great tours for anyone following this Bangkok tour guide, here’s a list of all tours available in Pattaya.

-First a two-hour journey from Bangkok to the city and then 2-3 hours on a shared speed boat where they make three stops.
+The tour starts with a shared speed boat making three stops.
 First stop, you can try paragliding (500 Baht per person) if you’re interested.
-The next stop is where you go underwater and the final stop is the island where you can stop to eat or take pictures.
+The next stop is where you go underwater, and the final stop is the island where you can stop to eat or take pictures.
 Sadly, the boat caused seasickness in me and we had to take a trip back immediately.
 Also, they wouldn’t refund our fee so the day was a fail.

 But, we decided to make good use of our money and went shopping instead!
 The malls are another must do in Bangkok and should be on your list if you are wondering about what to do in Bangkok for 4 days.
-I have written a post on the top 5 things to do in Bangkok which you can read for more details.
+I have written a post on the top things to do in Bangkok which you can read for more details.

 - Food and Shopping: $272 (AED 1000)

 If you’re looking for Halal food, you might find it a little expensive than the other restaurants.
-But, $272 for 5 days is not bad, plus eating out at some great restaurants we found.
+But, $272 for 5 days is not bad for eating out at some great restaurants we found along with street food.

 How to cover the best things to do in Bangkok:

 So there you go!
-The perfect guide for your trip to Bangkok.
-Covering the main sightseeing attractions, shopping, and food making it the best Bangkok itinerary.
+The perfect Bangkok 4 days itinerary for your trip covering the main sightseeing attractions, shopping, and food making it the best Bangkok itinerary.
 Don’t you agree?